 Hinduism takes on exultant forms in the south, where temples are dominated by gopurams, towers elaborately decorated with writhing figures of Hindu gods, godesses, demons and heroes.
-Madurai`s UNESCO World Heritage listed Meenakshi Amman Temple is an outstanding example.
+Madurai’s World Heritage-listed Meenakshi Amman Temple is an outstanding example.

 A stylish heritage hotel just metres from the seafront promenade in Pondicherry, a glorious art deco Chettinad mansion, an elegant colonial-era hotel overlooking the waterfront in Fort Cochin, a glamorous resort hotel on Lake Vembanad – charm, character and calm are the hallmarks of our stays.